vmware-tanzu/package-for-kpack/README.md

     - If you are using your application source, replace `--git` & `--git-revision`.
    > Note: To use a private git repo follow the instructions in [secrets](https://github.com/pivotal/kpack/blob/main/docs/secrets.md)

-   You can now check the status of the image resource.
+   You can now check the status of the Image Resource.

    ```bash
    kp image status tutorial-image -n default
    ```

-   You should see that the image resource has a status Building as it is currently building.
+   You should see that the Image Resource has a status Building as it is currently building.

     ```
     Status:         Building